ryan-mcclue/ryan-mcclue/src/knowledge.md

-ones ➞ invert all bits in positive number to get negative. therefore have -0 twos ➞ adding a positive and its negative will get a 2 in each place. think about the MSB as the negative place, hence why -1 is all 1s
+ones ➞ invert all bits in positive number to get negative. therefore have -0 twos ➞ adding a positive and its negative will get a 2 in each place. think about the MSB as the negative place, hence why -1 is all 1s IEEE 754 is in essense a compression algorithm, i.e. compressing all numbers from negative to positive infinity to a finite space of bits
+Therefore, 0.1 + 0.2 != 0.3 (0.300000004) as it can't represent 0.3
+epsilon is an allowable error margin for floating point

 Multithreading performance: no synchronisation primitives > atomics > locks

+if say hardware spinlock, in reality, most likely implemented with atomic instructions

+soft reset doesn't undergo full powercycle, e.g. watchdog registers persist

+ease_in accelerates at end
+ease_out accelerates at start
+ease_in_out accelerates at middle

 To prevent entering password, copy over ssh public key and store ssh password in memory with ssh-agent scp build/raspi2 ryan@raspi2:/home/ryan/prog/personal/example